42 Door Types Illustrated Guide

 6. Six-Panel

-Six-panel doors can have equally sized panels, with three panels lining the left side of the door and the other three positioned right next to them.
+The most popular type of panel door is a six-panel door.
+It can have equally sized panels, with three panels lining the left side of the door and the other three positioned right next to them.
 However, some six-panel doors have four panels of equal size and two smaller panels.
+You can find these doors in many duplexes and other rental properties; if you are a landlord, consider decorating it with a plaque for an easy, inexpensive way to increase the property's value.

 7. Eight-Panel